-The literary, journalistic, and artistic works contained with Terrain.org are of the highest quality, submitted by a variety of contributors for a diverse audience, including some of the finest material previously appearing in Terra Nova: Nature & Culture.
+The literary, editorial, journalistic, and artistic works in Terrain.org are of the highest quality, submitted by a variety of contributors for a diverse audience.
 The works may be idealistic, technical, historical, philosophical, and more.
-Above all, they focus on the environments around us — the built and natural environments — that both affect and are affected by the human species.
+Above all, they focus on the environments around us that both affect and are affected by the human species.

 Terrain.org strives to be both a resource and a pleasure, a compass and a shelter.
-Technical and journalistic works contained in the Nonfiction, Unsprawl, Reviews, Interview, and perhaps even Currents sections are aimed at professionals and other interested individuals and groups.
+Technical, journalistic, and editorial works in the Nonfiction, Unsprawl, Recommended Reads + Reviews, Interview, and perhaps even Currents sections are aimed at professionals and other interested individuals and groups.
 These contributions can help communities develop and redevelop in a more sustainable manner.
-Literary and artistic works contained in the Poetry, Nonfiction, Fiction, Currents, ARTerrain, and To Know a Place sections allow the reader to relax and enjoy the pieces for what they are.
+Literary and artistic works in the Poetry, Nonfiction, Fiction, Currents, and ARTerrain sections allow the reader to relax and enjoy the pieces for what they are.
 All work contained within Terrain.org is, we hope, accessible to all interested audiences.
 While a case study may help a community planner in his or her job, it may also inform a banker, inspire a student, and educate a mechanic.
 While a poem may give joy to a teacher, it may also provide a brief sojourn for a scientist, give cause to reflect for a developer, and give hope to a housewife (or househusband).
-We are also seeking videos, and hope to build out that new genre over the upcoming issues.

-The works contained within Terrain.org ultimately examine the physical realm around us, and how those environments influence us and each other physically, mentally, emotionally, and spiritually.
+The works published by Terrain.org ultimately examine the physical realm around us, and how those environments influence us and each other physically, mentally, emotionally, and spiritually.

 So brew up a pot of cybertea, rest your feet upon that favorite desk, and enjoy….